kuokuo123/anyrun-websearch-plus/README.md

 Config(

-  // The prefix below calls for websearch; a secondary prefix set in the Custom engine block calls for a specified search engine.
+  // The main prefix calls for websearch; a secondary prefix set in the Custom engine block calls for a specified search engine.
   // for example, in this config "?d Tux the penguin" calls DuckDuckGo to search for Tux the penguin, "?awiki " calls Archwiki, "?" calls Google.
+You can also depend wholely on secondary prefixes by setting the main prefix to "".

   prefix: "?",